cooscreations/prrpssautobot/README.md

 // // // // // // // // // // // // // // // // // // // // // // // // // // // // // //
 _________________________________________________________________________________________

-Note: These are hard-coded accoring to table design, for quick way to combine access to certain table views:
+Note: These are hard-coded SQL "SELECT ('here')" accoring to table design, for quick way to combine access to certain table views:

  1. TNX